devfemibadmus/ebrc-php/README.md

-# EBRSNG App - PHP Backend Repository
+# EBRC App - PHP Backend Repository

-This repository houses the server side for the [ebrsngapi-flutter](https://github.com/devfemibadmus/ebrsngapi-php) (UI/UX).
+This repository houses the server side for the [ebrcapi-flutter](https://github.com/devfemibadmus/ebrcapi-php) (UI/UX).
 This app is design basically to watch ads and make money.

-**ADVANTAGES OF WATCHING ADS ON EBRSNG AND MINIMIZING COSTS**
+**ADVANTAGES OF WATCHING ADS ON EBRC AND MINIMIZING COSTS**

 1.  **Monetize Your Time:**